 This is a gourmet version of everyone’s standard ‘on toast’ repertoire.
 Delicious sardines with basil and tomatoes offer flavours of the Med along with our own tasty Denhay bacon made in the luscious West Country make this a step above all other sandwiches…

-Serves 2 people Preparation time 10 minutes Cooking time 20 minutes
+Serves 2 people Prep 10 minutes Cook 20 minutes

 8 sardine fillets, filleted and butterflied flat